morganb27/catmash-front/README.md

 ![demo](https://raw.githubusercontent.com/morganb27/catmash-front/main/src/assets/images/demo.png)

-# CatmashFront
+# Catmash

-CatmashFront is a web application inspired by Facemash that allows users to vote between two presented cats to determine which one they find more appealing.
+Catmash is a web application inspired by Facemash that allows users to vote between two presented cats to determine which one they find more appealing.
 The app tracks votes to generate global rankings of the most favored cats.
 Built with Angular and hosted on fly.io.

 ## Development server